gwijthoff/CDH507/content/schedule.md

 : **Natalia Ermolaev, Meredith Martin, and Grant Wythoff, Center for Digital Humanities** : Seminar discussion on the history of data science and recent trends in computational methods in the humanities.
 : Participant presentations: how is data science intersecting with scholarship in your discipline?
+: Preview of what will be covered in each day of the Institute

 <span class="color">11:00 – 12:00</span>
 : Verify that all participants are able to open and run a Colab / Python notebook on their laptops.